oboehm/PatternTesting2/README.md

 The plans for version 2 are:

-* foreign classes like ClasspathMonitor will be moved to a separate project
+* foreign classes like ClasspathMonitor are moved to a separate project [ClassFish](https://github.com/oboehm/ClazzFish)
 * deprecated methods and classes will be removed
 * move to JUnit 5
-* code will be prepared for Java 9 module system
+* switch to Java 11 (not yet done)
-* consolidation of the different document parts
+* consolidation of the different document parts (not yet done)

+The runner for JUnit 4 and other outdated classes are moved to [patterntesting-compat](patterntesting-compat/README.adoc).

 ## Branching Model